krishnan-mani/space-odyssey/doc/overview.md

 Known issues:
 ===

+- Accounts created using the Organizations API cannot be deleted (for now)
 - Account name not returned from list-accounts for some time after creation
 - Cross Account Manager does not process accounts when an account number begins with zero
 - Exceeded allowed number of accounts